hypercrites/standthemes/README.md

 > [!TIP]
 > - Some themes have alternative Headers inside a folder named *_extras*, you can replace the header by copying it to *Headers/Custom Header/* and rename it to `0.png`
-> - If you want to use a custom font, download `Font.spritefont` and copy it into the *Theme* folder.
+> - If you want to use my custom font, download `Font.spritefont` and copy it into the *Theme* folder.

 ## Previews
 ### Nocturnal